 I’m a writer based in Cincinnati, sometimes Chicago (for work and play), and perhaps a bit in Mexico (fingers crossed).
 I hold degrees in math and psychology, work in marketing, and have taught college statistics.
 Once a week, I teach English as a Second Language to refugees.

-My poems, essays, and articles have appeared in For a Better World: poems and drawings on peace and justice by Greater Cincinnati artists, In Our Own Words, Fickle Muses: an online journal of myth and legend, NorthShore magazine, and various other print and online publications.
+My poems, essays, and articles have appeared in the Chicago Reader, For a Better World: poems and drawings on peace and justice by Greater Cincinnati artists, In Our Own Words, Fickle Muses, NorthShore magazine, and various other print and online publications.

 My dramatic monologue “Antarctica” was chosen as a 2008 Short Grain winner by Grain Magazine, and my essay “Finding Oz” was chosen as the 2007 William Allen Nonfiction contest winner by The Journal at Ohio State.
 I’ve also received awards from Writer’s Digest, Burning Bush, Pen and Brush, and other arts organizations.